WebberZone/contextual-related-posts/README.md

 ## Description

-[Contextual Related Posts](https://webberzone.com/plugins/contextual-related-posts/) is a powerful plugin for WordPress that allows you to display a list of related posts on your website and in your feed.
+Contextual Related Posts is a powerful WordPress plugin that helps you increase your site's engagement by displaying a list of related posts that are relevant and interesting to your readers.

-The list is based on the content of the title and/or content of the posts which makes them more relevant and more likely to be of interest to your readers.
-This allows you to retain visitors, reduce bounce rates and refresh old entries.

-Although several similar plugins exist today, Contextual Related Posts is one of the most feature rich plugins with support for thumbnails, shortcodes, widgets, custom post types and CSS styles.
-The inbuilt cache ensures that you have related posts without excessive load on your server.

-And the default inbuilt styles allow you to switch between gorgeous thumbnail-rich related posts or a similar text display!
+Contextual Related Posts uses a smart algorithm that analyzes the title and/or content of your posts to find the most related ones.
+This way, you can show your visitors more of your awesome content and keep them on your site longer.

+Contextual Related Posts also comes with many features and options that let you customize the look and feel of the related posts list.
+You can choose between different styles, layouts, thumbnails, excerpts, and more.
+You can also use widgets, shortcodes, Gutenberg blocks, or REST API to display the related posts anywhere on your site or in your feed.

+With Contextual Related Posts, you can easily boost your site's traffic, reduce bounce rates, and refresh old entries.
+It's fast, flexible, and easy to use.
+Try it today and see the difference for yourself!

 ### Key features

-* __Automatic__: CRP will start displaying related posts on your site and feed automatically after the content when you activate the plugin.
-No need to edit template files
+* __Automatic__: Just activate the plugin and Contextual Related Posts will automatically display related posts on your site and feed after the content.
+No need to edit any template files.
-* __Manual install__: Want more control over placement?
-Check the [FAQ](http://wordpress.org/extend/plugins/contextual-related-posts/faq/) on which functions are available for manual install
+* __Manual install__: If you want more control over the placement of the related posts, you can use the FAQ to learn about the functions available for manual install.
-* __Gutenberg / Block Editor support__: You can find a block called "Related Posts [CRP]" with its own configurable set of options
+* __Gutenberg / Block Editor support__: You can easily add a block called "Related Posts [CRP]" to any post or page, with its own set of options and settings.
-* __Widgets__: Add related posts to widgetized area of your theme.
-Lots of options available
+* __Widgets__: Add related posts to any widgetized area of your theme, such as the sidebar or footer.
+You can configure the widget options to suit your needs.
-* __Shortcode__: Use `[crp]` to display the posts anywhere you want in the post content
+* __Shortcode__: Use `[crp]` to display the related posts anywhere within the post content.
-* __REST API__: Fetch related posts at `contextual-related-posts/v1/posts/<id>/`
+* __REST API__: Fetch related posts for any post ID using `contextual-related-posts/v1/posts/<id>/`.
+You can also use query parameters to filter or sort the results.
-* __The algorithm__: Find related posts by title and/or content of the current post
+* __The algorithm__: Find related posts based on the title and/or content of the current post.
+You can also find posts by tags, categories and selected custom fields.
-* __Caching__: Related posts output is automatically cached as visitors browse through your site
+* __Caching__: Related posts output is automatically cached as visitors browse through your site, reducing the load on your server and improving performance.
-* __Exclusions__: Exclude posts from categories from being displayed in the list.
-Or you can exclude posts or pages by ID
+* __Exclusions__: Exclude posts from certain categories or tags from being displayed in the related posts list.
+Or you can exclude specific posts or pages by ID using a meta box in the edit screen.
-* __Custom post types__: The related posts list lets you include posts, pages, attachments or any other custom post type!
+* __Custom post types__: The related posts list supports posts, pages, attachments, or any other custom post type that you have on your site.
-* __Thumbnail support__:
+* __Thumbnail support__: Display thumbnails or not!
-  * Support for WordPress post thumbnails.
-CRP will create a custom image size (`crp_thumbnail`) with the dimensions specified in the Settings page
-  * Auto-extract the first image in your post to be displayed as a thumbnail
-  * Manually enter the URL of the thumbnail via [WordPress meta fields](http://codex.wordpress.org/Custom_Fields).
-Specify this using the meta box in your Edit screens.
-  * Optionally, use timthumb to resize images or use your own filter function to resize post images
-* __Styles__: The output is wrapped in CSS classes which allows you to easily style the list.
-You can enter your custom CSS styles from within WordPress Admin area or use the style included.
+* __Styles__: The output of the related posts list is wrapped in CSS classes that allow you to easily style it using custom CSS code.
+You can enter your custom CSS code from within the WordPress admin area or use one of the default styles included with the plugin.
-* __Customisable output__:
-  * Display excerpts in post.
-You can select the length of the excerpt in words
-  * Customise which HTML tags to use for displaying the output in case you don't prefer the default `list` format
+* __Customisable output__: Display post excerpts in the related posts list.
+You can set the length of the excerpt in words and also strip HTML tags if needed.
+Customise the HTML tags and attributes used for displaying the output of the related posts list.
+For example, you can use an ordered or unordered list, a div container, a span element, etc.
-* __Extendable code__: CRP has tonnes of filters and actions that allow any developer to easily add features, edit outputs, etc.
+* __Extendable code__: Contextual Related Posts has many filters and actions that allow developers to easily add features, modify outputs, or integrate with other plugins.

 ### mySQL FULLTEXT indices